Mr A Glover

-As a keen coder and programmer, I am delighted to be able to take on a role that enables me to bring these skills in to the classroom.
-Computing offers us the opportunity to access a wide range of learning and broaden our horizons.
-We are committed to helping pupils achieve the best possible outcome and I feel that Computing goes a long way to achieving this goal.
+Being the schools digital leader I feel very privileged to help refine and develop this expanding curriculum.
+Exploring the world of computing offers children the opportunity to access a wide range of learning and broaden their horizons.
+We at Dale Hall are committed to helping pupils achieve the best possible outcome and I feel that Computing goes a long way to achieving this goal.

 Objective 1: To ensure ICT and digital content is embedded across the whole curriculum.